pbodnar/gm-scripts/README.md

 # Usage

 The usage is always specific to a given user script.
-Most user scripts should offer a special help dialog that can be opened via the GM / TM tollbar icon.
+Most user scripts should offer a special help dialog that can be opened via the GM / TM toolbar icon.
 And of course, you can always look into the script's source code and see what it actually does... :)

+# Troubleshooting

+What if something is not working as expected?
+Then you should firstly try to find some relevant information or error messages in the console log - this is typically available by pressing F12 in your browser and by navigating to the "Console" tab.
+And select for example "Logging -> Log" to see detailed logging from the GM scripts in Firefox.

+If you find a bug or a missing feature, you can create a new issue for that on the "Issues" page of this Github project.